infinum/ngx-nuts-and-bolts/libs/ngx-nuts-and-bolts/src/lib/components/component-with-loading-state/README.md

 Different enter and leave delay times allow for showing and hiding the loader only if the loading takes at least a certain amount of time.
 This provides a better UX where the user will not see a loading state if the loading takes very short time, preventing quick flashes.
 If for whatever reason you need access to the loading observable without any debounce delays, you can use `directLoading$`.

 When loading begins, any previous error is cleared, avoiding the need to handle clearing errors on retry manually.
 Similarly, when an error is set, the loading state is cleared.
+Please note that these side-effects will trigger only if you subscribe to both the error and the loading observables.

 Accompanying loading and error observables is an observable for checking if the initial loading is done.
 This can be useful to show a different loading state on the initial load.